Updated: Jan 21

 Smartness, then, lies in gaining more experience – as much relevant experience as you can get your hands on.

 And, finally, Ellen Hart of Gemini Consulting thinks one of the smartest things an employee can do is to assume full management of his or her own career.
 Keeping a job, any job is not after all the tests of smartness.
 Smartness lies in making sure your intellectual and emotional abilities are matched to a job that promotes their growth.
 If EQ and IQ are telling you your job no longer fits, it may be time to ask yourself: Is your job smart enough to keep you?
-Contact us at Itinaucore@gmail.com and inquire about our Emotional Intelligence assessment.
+Contact me at David@Itinaucore.com and inquire about our Emotional Intelligence assessment.

 Originally posted by The Highlands Company.